BG3-Community-Library-Team/BG3-Community-Library/Readme.md

 - [Vortex Mod Manager](https://www.nexusmods.com/about/vortex/)

 ## Acknowledgements
-- Larion Software, for working on Baldur's Gate 3 and bringing 5th Edition to PC
+- Larian Software, for working on Baldur's Gate 3 and bringing 5th Edition to PC
 - The Baldur's Gate 3 Modding Community
 - [https://github.com/ShinyHobo](ShinyHobo) for their work easing the process of creating .pak files

+## Contributing
+If you would like to contribute to Baldur's Gate 3 Community Library, there are a few ways: You can join the team, make independent contributions, or make suggestions!

+#### Joining the Team
+Reach out to me on the #bg3-modding channel of the Larian Studios discord, and we'll get you set up!

+#### Independent Contribution
+If you'd like to make contributions, please make a fork of the repository, add and test your changes, and then submit a pullrequest to this repo.
+We'll review it, and if all goes well, we'll either add your contribution, or provide reasoning as to why we won't.

+#### Making Suggestions
+This is the easiest way to contribute - Create an [Issue](https://github.com/khuckins/BG3-Community-Library/issues) with either a Bug Report or Feature Request template, depending on whether you are encountering a bug or requesting a feature be added.
+Please be very detailed when creating an issue - the more detail you add, the easier it is to be addressed.